JoaquinAmatRodrigo/skforecast/README.md

 Visit the [release notes](https://github.com/JoaquinAmatRodrigo/skforecast/blob/master/changelog.md) to view all notable changes.

-- [] Parallelization in model_selection modules.
+- [x] Parallelization in model selection modules.
+New argument `n_jobs` in functions such as `backtesting_forecaster`.
-- [] ForecasterMultiSeries allows series of different lengths.
+- [x] `ForecasterAutoregMultiSeries` and `ForecasterAutoregMultiSeriesCUstom` allow series of different lengths.
-- [] New ARIMA functionalities.
-- [] Bug fixes and performance improvements.
+- [x] Bug fixes and performance improvements.

 # Forecasters